mediochrea/SpritePlane/README.md

 Future plans
 ------------

+* The reverse (sprite sheet to animated sprite) functionality
 * Less restrictions, more exceptions
 * Alpha channel (indirect transparency) support
 * Proper GUI, with a more user-friendly look